News Release - August 2005

 Of interest to Editors and Journalists covering Books, Publishing, Libraries, Museums, History, Religion, Genocides, Middle East, Television and Film Industry

-New historical and literary novel sheds light on the 1914-1918 Genocide of 750,000 Assyrian Christians in the Middle East
+New historical and literary non-fictional novel sheds light on the 1914-1918 Genocide of 750,000 Assyrian Christians in the Middle East

-GLENDALE, CA August 2005 A tour-de-force, Rosie Malek-Yonan’s THE CRIMSON FIELD is a brilliant and gritty historical and literary novel with enormous implications.
+GLENDALE, CA August 2005 A tour-de-force, Rosie Malek-Yonan’s THE CRIMSON FIELD is a brilliant and gritty historical and literary non-fictional novel with enormous implications.
 Uncompromising and unflinching, it is based on real events and true family chronicles set to the backdrop of the Assyrian Massacres of 1914-1918 in Urmi, Iran.
 This is a unique triumph in that the Assyrian tragedy unfolds in an epic novel, the first of its kind, supported by actual painstakingly researched historical facts of a nation’s raw and agonizing past; a nation that has never been fully healed of its bleeding wounds and still grieves for its fallen martyrs.

 Malek-Yonan’s intense interest in her family’s history that cannot be separated from her Assyrian heritage and historical events that have swept that nation in a deluge of bloodbath began more than two decades ago.
 As she embarked on her journey of discovery, searching family documents and probing for her roots, she found a commonality with her Assyrian people who experienced the same trenchant attacks as her family at the hands of the Turks and Kurds nearly a century ago.
 THE CRIMSON FIELD is a harsh, yet poetic, narrative of her maternal grandmother, Maghdleta’s lifelong struggle to come to terms with a momentary decision made in haste during the brutality of the Assyrian Massacres and Genocide.
 THE CRIMSON FIELD is a reconstruction of history, brick by brick, reassembling the unimaginable losses suffered by an Assyrian woman and those of her nation.